kirinthos/crosscompiled-blog/posts/001-a-new-frontier.md

 whether we're still in control of this process, or if the AI is using us to build more AI.

 But for now, I'm enjoying the ride.
-Welcome to the frontier.
+Welcome to the New Frontier.

 ---

 _This post represents my authentic experience with AI-assisted development.
-All code examples and architectural decisions were made in collaboration with AI systems, but the insights, skepticism, and wonder are entirely human._
+All code examples and architectural decisions were made in collaboration with AI systems, but the insights, skepticism, and wonder are entirely my own._